lamnhan066/isolate_manager/README.md

 await singleFuncIsolate.compute(10);
 ```

-For readers who wonder what “magic” was removed
+If you’re wondering what “magic” was removed:

 ```dart
 // Long form (now unnecessary):